-This post of Ms. Marvel by author G Willow Wilson, Illustrations Jake Wyatt, Jaimie McKelvie, Kris Anka has been adapted from two previous posts.
-First is the spoiler free review followed by the spoiler full review and summary.
+Spoiler free review of Ms. Marvel by author G Willow Wilson, Illustrations Jake Wyatt, Jaimie McKelvie, Kris Anka followed by the spoiler full review and summary.

 Spoiler Free Review